Bay County, Florida: Politics

 Bay County is highly conservative, along with the Florida panhandle as a whole.
 The Republican presidential candidate has carried the county in every election since 1976, often by large margins.

+For elections to the Florida state senate, Bay County is part of District 2.

+For elections to the Florida House of Representatives, Bay County makes up District 6.

 Voter registration

 According to the Secretary of State's office, Republicans are a majority of the registered voters in Bay County.